-Maureen is the mother of two children with autism – Marc age 19 and Julia age 17 (make these ages dynamic?).
+Maureen is the mother of two children with autism – Marc and Julia.
 For 8 years, she managed an at-home Intensive Behavioral Intervention Program which involved working with speech pathologists, child development specialists, psychologists, occupational therapists, and physical therapists.

 Maureen has written over 200 articles and book reviews that have appeared in magazines, newsletters, and on websites throughout North America and the UK.
 She is also an active presenter throughout Canada on autism topics.

 Maureen presents on book resources and how to use them, creates book lists for various audiences, writes book reviews for publishers, assesses libraries at organizations and tells them what areas they are lacking up to date information in.
 She was contributing author for the SAGE Handbook of Autism and Education published by SAGE, which is due to be released in June 2017.
 Her third book, “A Community Guide to Supporting Individuals with Asperger Syndrome and High Functioning Autism Through Support Groups, Information Sessions, Workshops, and Activities” has been accepted for publication by Autism Aspergers Publishing Co.